setupProject calls a sequence of functions in this order:

 c <- append(b, list(optC = 2.5))

-d <- append(c, list(optD = 3))
+d <- append(c, list(optD = 3))one can do:

 NOTE: only atomics (i.e., character, numeric, etc.), named lists, or either of these that are protected by 1 level of "if" are parsed.
 This will not work, therefore, for other side-effect elements, like authenticating with a cloud service.

-Several helper functions exist within SpaDES.project
+Several helper functions exist within SpaDES.project that may be useful, such

-To allow for batch submission, a user can specify code argument = value
+To allow for batch submission, a user can specify code argument = value even if value

 is missing.
 This type of specification will not work in normal parsing of arguments,

 but it is designed to work here.
-In the next example, .mode = .mode
+In the next example, .mode = .mode can be specified,

-for the right hand side, it will just skip with no error.
+but if R cannot find .mode for the right hand side, it will just skip with no error.

 Thus a user can source a script with the following line from batch script where .mode